Blue Ridge Pressure Castings specializes in die casting many important transmission components for the automotive and heavy truck industries.

 Quality demands for the production of valve bodies challenge the capabilities of the die cast process.
 Porosity characteristics and permissible limits are tightly specified for sealing surfaces, channel areas, SAE connections and control valve bores.
 The highly interrupted metal flow impedes all attempts at a directional flow path.
 Hence it becomes imperative to utilize both experience and the best simulation techniques to optimize cavity fill conditions.
 To minimize porosity many techniques including vacuum are utilized to produce high integrity castings

-Blue Ridge has established itself as a niche supplier of transmission valve bodies and channel plates for a large range of applications.
+Blue Ridge has established itself as a niche supplier of transmission valve bodies and channel plates for a large range of non-mainstream vehicle applications.
+Quantities range from a few pieces to 100,000 units.
 Valve bodies ranging in size from three tenths of a pound to 13 pounds are diecast.
-In some cases these castings are supplied fully machined.
-Quantities range from a few pieces to 100,000 units, as our intent is to supply non-mainstream vehicle applications.
+Parts can be supplied either cast and trim or fully machined.

 Most automotive applications produce the impeller, turbine and stator as a complex assembly of stamped steel parts due to the very complex die configuration required.
 In the attached picture a complex turbine produced by Blue Ridge as an aluminum die casting can be seen.
 The vanes are highly optimized for efficient fluid flow, however the design requires a very complicated die construction where the diecast part is ejected via a helical mechanism in the die.
 While these techniques are utilized in plastic injection molding, the high pressures and temperatures of the diecast process make this most difficult to achieve in aluminum die casting.

 Blue Ridge has a proprietary die construction technique providing a seal capable of tolerating both the die expansion and the pressure of the molten metal between the moving members of the die.
 It is this proprietary design that allows the helical ejection mechanism to work satisfactorily.